Gathering information from clients can be one of the most painful parts of business.

 Plan out the info you need

-A great first step is to create a complete list of everything you need from clients.
+A great first step is to create a complete list of all customer data that you need.

 It can be info, content, documents, files or anything.

-Think of it as a “master list” that contains almost everything you would ever ask for, even from different clients.
+Think of it as a “master list” that contains almost everything you would ever ask for from new or existing clients.
 When the time comes to gather info, you can duplicate it and delete the parts that you don’t need.
 That’s much easier than building it up from scratch.

 Create bite-size chunks